plone/cookieplone/README.md

 ### Setup

-Install `UV`, and create a local virtual environment with the following command.
+Install uv, and create a local virtual environment with the following command.

 ```shell
 make install